mo-martin/wandisco-documentation/docs/quickstarts/preparation/azure_vm_prep.md

 * Disabling firewall and selinux for the Fusion installation to complete.
 * Installation of utilities.
-* Preparation of storage for docker images.
+* Verification of available storage for docker images.

 ## Prerequisites

 [//]: <Issues with running out of disk space because of docker images filling up the root partition (see DAP-134).
 As such, we suggest adding a data disk for storage.>

-To complete this lab exercise, you will need:

 * Azure VM created and started.
+See the [Azure VM creation](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/preparation/azure_vm_creation) guide for steps to create an Azure VM.
   * Running CentOS-based 7.7 or higher (instructions were tested on this release).
-  * A minimum of 100GB storage for the `/var` partition.
-See the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/tutorial-manage-disks#attach-disk-at-vm-creation) for steps on how to attach a disk to a Linux VM at creation.
+  * A minimum of 100GB storage available.
   * Root access on server (this is normally available by default).

 ###  Note on command line editing